teradev203/JobInterview/README.md

 # JobInterview

 This repo is job interview process.
-If you get job, you should master each process.
+If you are going to get job, you should master each process.
 Good luck.